 |10 years or more||between 60 and 100|

-The heart rate varies from one child to another and depends on his or her age and their activity levels.
+The heart rate varies from one child to another and depends on their age and activity levels (1).

 Change in the heart rate is normal.
-When your children are physically active, their heart rate is higher.
-And when they are resting, it is lower.
-In fact, the sleeping heart rate in a child can be much lower than the normal resting heart rate.
+When your children are physically active, their heart rate is usually higher.
+And when they are resting, it could be lower.
 Likewise, the child’s heart rate can increase considerably during strenuous exercises.

 Symptoms Of Abnormal Heart Rate In Children